BITSS-OPA/opa-deworming/code/05_final_opa.md

 \tag{2}
 \end{equation}

-GiveWell estimates the cost per child dewormed in geographies where Evidence Action provides technical assistance.These costs include Evidence Action's technical assistance costs, government expenditure (including estimates of government staff time), and any other partner costs such the cost of drugs donated by WHO.
+GiveWell estimates the cost per child dewormed in geographies where Evidence Action provides technical assistance.
+These costs include Evidence Action's technical assistance costs, government expenditure (including estimates of government staff time), and any other partner costs such as the cost of drugs donated by WHO.

 Costs can vary by geography due to factors of scale, treatment strategies, age of the program, and costs of "doing business."